 Q: When is a contact effective?

-A: In general, a contract comes into effect as soon as it is legally concluded, unless otherwise provided by law or agreed by the parties.
+A: In general, a contract comes into effect as soon as it is legally concluded.
+Unless contact are otherwise provided by law or agreed by the parties.

 Q: Can parties conclude a short-term contract based on concluding specific conditions?

-A: The contractual parties may agree that a contract is terminated upon the occurrence of specified conditions stipulated in the concluded contract.
-However, if the conditions are unfairly prevented by a party for its own interests, such conditions shall be recognized as fulfilled.
+A: The contractual parties may agree that a contract is terminated upon the occurrence of specified conditions.
+However, if the conditions are unfairly prevented by a party for its own interests,such conditions shall be recognized as fulfilled.
 Equally, if a party unfairly facilitates the satisfaction of the conditions, such conditions shall be regarded as unfulfilled.

 Q: Who can conclude a contract?

 A: Contracts must be concluded by legal persons and natural persons with full civil capacity.
-A contract entered into by a person without civil capacity is void.
+It is deemed void where a contract is entered into by a person without civil capacity.

-A contract entered into by a person with limited civil capacity is valid only upon confirmation by that person’s legal representative (i.e., such person’s legal custodian).
+A contract concluded by a person with limited civil capacity is valid when it is confirmed by their legal representative (i.e., such person’s legal custodian).

-Similarly, where a contract is entered into by a person who has no agency authority, or by an agent who acts beyond the scope of their authority or whose authority has already been terminated, the contract will be only valid if the other contractual party reasonably believes that the person acting on behalf of the counterpart has the necessary authority of agency.
-In such cases, the principal is entitled to request the agent who has no such authorisation to compensate for all losses suffered as a result of the agent’s authorized conduct.
+Where a contract is entered into by a person who has no agency authority, or by an agent who acts beyond the scope of their authority or whose authority has already been terminated, the contract will be only valid if the other contractual party reasonably believes that the person acting has the authority.

 Q: When is a contract deemed invalid?

-A: The Book III Contract of the Civil Code sets forth circumstances under which a contract shall be deemed invalid, in part or entirely.
-Apart from above specific stipulations in the Book III Contract, a contract is also invalid in case of any of the following circumstances:
+A: The Book III Contract of the Civil Code sets out circumstances where a contract is deemed invalid (partly or entirely).
+Apart from Book III Contract, a contract is also invalid under any of the following circumstances:

 - If it is performed by a person and another person based on a false expression of intent;